Ventricular Septal Defect (VSD)

 Moderate to severe VSDs

-If the VSD is moderate to severe, your child will be monitored closely.
+If the VSD is moderate to severe, your child will be closely watched.
 Your child's healthcare provider will decide when and how your child’s VSD will be fixed.
 Before surgery, your child may need medicine and special feedings.
 Your child's healthcare team will give you information and support so you can care for them at home.
 Children who need surgery will be admitted to the hospital for surgery.

 Babies who have trouble eating before surgery often have more energy right after surgery.
 They start to eat better and gain weight faster.